btoron/pyOFSC/README.md

 ## Models

-Starting with OFS 1.17 we are adding models for the most common entities.
+Starting with OFS 1.17 we added models for the most common entities and metadata.
 All models should be imported from `ofsc.models`.
 All existing create functions will be transitioned to models.
 In OFS 2.0 all functions will use models

 The models are based on the Pydantic BaseModel, so it is possible to build an entity using the `model_validate` static methods.

 Currently implemented:
 - ActivityTypeGroup
+- ActivityType
 - Property
 - Workskill
 - WorkSkillCondition